 - Assign grades

-If you have many students, these goals become a challenge.
+If you have many students, these goals become challenging.
 In courses with many discussions or high discussion participation, you may find you can't gauge student participation or gather enough details.
 Some instructors choose to award credit for completion instead of in-depth grading.
 Discussion analysis in Blackboard Learn simplifies grading, so you have more time to engage with students.

 The following narrated video provides a visual and auditory representation of some of the information included on this page.
 For a detailed description of what is portrayed in the video, open the video on YouTube, navigate to More actions, and select Open transcript.